The Potty gardener preps to move house, garden (and slugs!)•

-With one week to go before we up sticks and move house to sunny Dorset.
+With one week to go before we up sticks and move house and garden to sunny Dorset.
 I bet it rains on moving day!
 I have prepared my portable, potted garden for travel.
 The tomatoes in the green house needed to get used to the outside world.
 With their cosy life under glass coming to an end I have prepared them for life in a new location.
 Each day I moved them out of the greenhouse for a little longer. i made sure that they were tucked up again by early evening.
 Eventually they spent the night out alone and having suffered no ill side effects I decided that they were hardy enough to remain in the open.

 Confront the Enemy....